Cannabis Wedding Trends to Incorporate Into Your NJ Wedding

-As of October 2020, marijuana is partially or fully legal in 42 states, and if it's fully legalized here next month, we'll likely see cannabis incorporated into a lot more Garden State weddings in 2021 and 2022.
+As of May 2022, cannabis is legal for recreational consumption in New Jersey, we'll likely see cannabis incorporated into a lot more Garden State weddings in 2023 and 2024.

 In legal-use states, the annual Cannabis Wedding Expo has set the bar for industry vendors that want to help weed-friendly couples celebrate their big day.
 Here are a few cannabis wedding trends you're likely to see in the near future.

 Cannabis Wedding Trends NJ Couples Can Jump On Now

 Give a nod to cannabis on your big day with these subtle incorporations.

 One of the easiest (and least controversial) ways to incorporate cannabis into your wedding is in your bridal bouquet, floral arrangements, and other décor.
 Get some fresh cuts of cannabis plant to add to your greenery for a bright, natural look.
 You can even add some cannabis leaves to your wedding cake to tie the theme together.

 While you can't get high at your New Jersey wedding reception just yet, you can show your love of cannabis through your favors.
 Personalized pipes, match boxes, and even small packages of rolling paper are all thoughtful gifts for your cannabis-consuming guests.
 As an alternative, you might consider gifts that contain the non-intoxicating compound CBD, which can be found in cannabis lotions, oils, and edibles.
 CBD-infused products provide all the benefits of cannabis (including muscle relaxation and reduced anxiety) without the potent high you'll get from products containing THC.